-The Vampiric Undead originates from the western reaches of the Empire.
+The Vampiric Undead originate from the western reaches of the Empire.
 Their lands were divided into a handful of counties made up of small villages scattered over the Western Steppes, beyond the Dwarven Mountains.
 Far from the centre of the Old Empire, these lands were undeveloped and often overlooked, raided by nomadic Ogres and other neighbours.

 When the Havoc Wars began, most of the armies and nobility of the Steppes were summoned, along with the rest of the Imperial vassals, to defend the Empire’s northern borders.
 The Steppe was left largely unguarded, and it was soon overrun by marauding neighbours and outlaws.
 Desperate to defend their lands, the remaining nobles began to listen to the promises of an exiled wizard, known as the Great Necromancer.
 This wizard offered these nobles the armies that they needed, in exchange for an oath of loyalty to his mysterious patrons.
 Those nobles who accepted his offer would see their enemies driven out and their graveyards emptied, as the wizard raised the dead to fight.